+PROTECT CONFIDENTIAL INFORMATION AND INTELLECTUAL PROPERTY

+Confidential Information

-PROTECT CONFIDENTIAL INFORMATION AND INTELLECTUAL PROPERTY Confidential Information We must protect all confidential information concerning Snowflake, as well as confidential information with which other parties have entrusted us.
+We must protect all confidential information concerning Snowflake, as well as confidential information with which other parties have entrusted us.
 We must protect all information that is confidential in nature even if the information is not marked "confidential."
-Examples of confidential information are: - Financial data and projections, such as sales bookings and pipelines - Proprietary and technical information, such as trade secrets, patents, inventions, product plans, and prospect and customer lists - Information about corporate developments, such as business strategies, plans for acquisitions or other business combinations, major contracts, expansion plans, financing transactions, and management changes - Personal information about individuals - Data (personal or otherwise) that our customers upload or import into our service for processing on their behalf (we have specific contractual and legal obligations with respect to this data) If you have any questions about whether something is confidential, ask Legal.
+Examples of confidential information are:

+- Financial data and projections, such as sales bookings and pipelines; - Proprietary and technical information, such as trade secrets, patents, inventions, product plans, and prospect and customer lists: - Information about corporate developments, such as business strategies, plans for acquisitions or other business combinations, major contracts, expansion plans, financing transactions, and management changes; - Personal information about individuals; and - Confidential information of customers, partners, and others.

+If you have any questions about whether something is confidential, ask Legal.